 If it wasn’t ready-made and in the freezer then we weren’t eating it!

-My one concession to Friday cooking was sticky chicken wings.
-On Saturdays when I did my shopping, I’d often pick up a pack of chicken wings and pop them in a freezer bag, complete with soy and honey marinade, ready to be taken out and baked when needed.
+My one concession to Friday cooking were these honey-glazed chicken wings.
+On Saturdays when I did my shopping, I'd often pick up a pack of chicken wings and pop them in a freezer bag, complete with soy and honey marinade, ready to be taken out and baked when needed.

 This was my favourite Friday supper – sticky chicken wings – served with crusty bread coated in garlic butter, with a sliced tomato on the side.
 I don’t know what it is about chicken, garlic bread and tomato, but they seem to go so well together.
 A slice of garlic bread, topped with fresh tomato and a mouthful of juicy chicken is my idea of heaven.

-OK – so they do take 30 minutes in the oven, but as they are pre-prepared and marinated, there is not much work involved.
+OK - so they do take 30 minutes in the oven, but if you marinade them in advance there is not much work involved.

-And while they are in the oven you’ll have time to enjoy a glass of your favourite tipple!
+And while these chicken wings are in the oven you'll have time to enjoy a glass of your favourite tipple!
 A great start to the weekend.

 What you will need